 My search for more ways to help

-Over time I started researching other ways to help with her doggie dementia symptoms.
-I did a lot of Google searches, and joined a FB group, and the amount of information I got was astounding.
-Supplements I had never heard of were actually helping alleviate some of the symptoms, and dog and parent could rest.
+Over time I started researching other ways to help with Red’s symptoms of dog dementia, and I couldn’t believe the amount of information about this disease I knew nothing about.
+Dog dementia supplements I had never heard of or been told about were actually helping alleviate some of the symptoms, and dogs and their parents could finally get some rest.
 Each time I found something of interest I ran it by my vet.
-He may not stock alternatives but he’s open to hearing about them and commenting when he can.
+He may not stock alternatives but he is always open to hearing about them and commenting when he can.

 A routine and a schedule are crucial

-I am a firm believer in the importance of a routine and schedule in a dog’s life (cats as well to a certain extent), no matter the age.
-From the day a new dog walks into my home they are on a schedule, and in the case of a dog with dementia, it’s particularly helpful.
+I am a firm believer in the importance of a routine and schedule in a dog’s life, no matter how old they are.
+From the day a new old dog walks into my home they are on a schedule, and in the case of a dog with dementia, it’s particularly helpful.
+I’m not saying that every morning your dog has to eat at 7:00am and if it’s 7:20 life as we know it is over, I mean they know roughly what time things happen when.
+It’s always worked really well over the years for us.

 A quick word of caution

-I’m not a vet, and aside from the products I’ve personally given my dog Red, the others I listed are based on research and experiences of other users.
+I’m not a vet, and aside from the products I’ve personally given my dog Red, the others I have listed are based on research and the experiences of other senior dog parents.

 Some on the list are the herbs or single ingredient, others are “finished” products that contain them.